Comuna 13 History – Medellins Street Art Capital

 You can visit Comuna 13 by yourself, especially if it is during the weekend as there are plenty of other tourists around.
 But I think you are really missing out if you do not go on a tour.

-Many of the tour guides are people who grew up in Communa 13 so can give you a personal insight into life in the area.
+Most of the tour guides are people who grew up in Communa 13 so they can give you a personal insight into growing up in such a troublesome area.

 Our guide shared with us that her dad was sadly killed during the early 2000’s.
 So her life could easily gone down the wrong path.

-But then due to the social projects in Comuna 13, she was encouraged to find something she liked doing.
-These social projects were specifically created to focus on people like her in single-parent households.
+But then due to the social projects in Comuna 13, she was encouraged to find something she liked.
+These projects were specifically created to focus on people like her in single-parent households.

 After trying dancing and drawing she found out she was no good at either.
-But she found out she liked learning English so she was encouraged to do that.
-So she was placed in special classes to learn English which she now uses in her job today.
+But she liked learning English so she was placed in English classes.
+A skill she now uses in her job as a tour guide daily today.

 Zippy Tours is a free walking tour.
-This means you only pay what you feel the tour is worth by tipping the guide at the end.
+This means you only pay what you feel the tour is worth by tipping the guide at the end 💰 20,000-50,000 COP (5-10 USD) p.p. are recommended.

 Communa 13 Graffiti Tours

-If you are not as interested in Comuna 13 history then you can go on a graffiti tour.
+If you are not as interested in Comuna 13’s history then you can also go on a graffiti tour.
 Comuna 13 is covered in graffiti art and many areas feel like an open-air art museum.

-If you would like to book a Graffiti Tour you can book one here.
-This tour costs 20 USD and a local guide will show you the best graffiti art in the area and explain the meaning behind it.
+➡️ You can book a Comuna 13 graffiti tour here.
+For 20 USD a local guide will show you the best graffiti art in the area and explain the meaning behind it.

-As I mentioned above it is totally possible to visit Comuna 13 by yourself.
-You can either Uber there are take the metro to San Javier metro station and walk.
+It is totally possible to visit Comuna 13 by yourself.
+You can either Uber there, take a bus or take the metro to San Javier metro station and walk.

 There are bars, restaurants and cafes there.
 So you can just visit yourself and have something to eat and drink.
-But if you are new to Colombia and your Spanish is not very good will be easier to take a tour.
+But if you are new to Colombia and your Spanish is not very good it might be easier to take a tour.

-TIP : If you travel to Comuna 13 by yourself lookout for the orange escalators going up the hill.
+➡️ If you travel to Comuna 13 by yourself look out for the orange escalators going up the hill.
 This is the middle of the touristy area which you should head to.

 Comuna 13’s history is a dark one that luckily has a happy ending.
-When I arrived in Medellin and heard about tours there I was a bit unsure about whether I wanted to go.
+When I arrived in Medellin and heard about tours there I was a bit unsure about booking one.

-Some parts of Comuna 13 are getting a bit touristy.
-But it was super interesting and I am glad I went and I recommend that you go too.
+Some parts of Comuna 13 are getting a bit too touristy.
+But it was still super interesting and I am glad I went.
+I recommend that you go too!